sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * SmartSwitch DPUs should store their health data locally and also provide it to the host for a consolidated view of the CLIs
     * DPUs should support a CLI to display the health data “show system-health ...”
 (See CLIs section)
     * The host pmon should use this data to support the host side CLIs.
 Though accessing this data from DPUs and storing them on the switch is implementation specific it is recommended to use redis call and store them on the switch chassisStateDB for faster access.
-    * Please refer to section:3.1.5.1 for the HEALTH_INFO schema
+    * This is done in two phases.
+Please refer to section:3.1.5.1 for the HEALTH_INFO schema
     * use "UserDefinedChecker" class to provide this data to the CLIs.
     * Vendor specific data such as interrupt events can also be placed in user defined fields under this DB
     * This table already exists in modular chassis design and the DPUs will use this just like a line card.